The Avenue, megalithic construction at Avebury.

 As for logistics, Avebury is a small village.
 The only accommodations available are B&B at the Red Lion pub at the crossroads almost at the center of the henge.
 It's relatively expensive.

 I have visited Avebury as a day trip while staying at the Bath Backpackers hostel in Bath.
 Start by taking a bus to Devizes, and then buses run at least hourly between Devizes and Avebury.
-But be very careful with the bus schedules, the last bus back to Devizes may leave around 1900!
+But be very careful with the bus schedules, the last bus back to Devizes may leave Avebury around 1900!

 Click here for Wiltshire bus routes and timetables.